lovesegfault/nix-config/README.md

 # nix-config [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org) [![ci](https://github.com/lovesegfault/nix-config/actions/workflows/ci.yaml/badge.svg)](https://github.com/lovesegfault/nix-config/actions/workflows/ci.yaml)

-This repository holds my NixOS configuration.
-It is fully reproducible, flakes based, and uses the [nixos-unified] framework for consistent configuration across NixOS, nix-darwin, and home-manager.
+This repository holds my Nix configurations.
+It uses the [nixos-unified] framework for consistent configuration across NixOS, nix-darwin, and home-manager.

-For the configurations' entry points see the individual [configurations], as well as [flake.nix].
+For the configurations' entry points, see the individual [configurations], as well as [flake.nix].
 For adding overlays see [overlays](#adding-overlays).

 Hostnames are picked from my [hostname list][hostnames].